 Think about your own team.
 What style would serve them best right now to unlock their potential?
 How can you adjust your methods to provide that?

-I welcome your thoughts and experiences on tweaking your leadership approach to empower people.
+I welcome your thoughts and experiences on how to tweak your leadership approach to empower people.
 What tactics have you found effective?
 When have you misjudged and used the wrong style for the circumstance?
 Please share your lessons learned so we can all sharpen our situational leadership skills.

 Ready to Build Leaders Who Know When to Step In — and When to Step Back?